sclaw/streamstats_access/README.md

 This library provides users access to functionality of the USGS StreamStats application from within Python.
 The StreamStats app includes a suite of GIS-based hydrologic tools that are useful for water resources planning/management, engineering, and design purposes.

+**_NOTE:_**  This is a community package and has no affiliation the U.S. Geological Survey, Web Informatics and Mapping team, or StreamStats team.
+While efforts have been made to mimic Batch Processor functionality and formats, results received from this package may differ from results returned by the StreamStats Batch Processor.
+The Batch Processor contains additional features and technicalities that may not be represented in this package.

 ## Key Features

 - **Watershed Delineation:** Use streamStats GIS services to delineate watershed polygons from an outlet point.